 What do all the highest converting health-related headlines have in common?
 A great first impression.How do you create an attention-grabbing headline?
 Read more.
 Click To Tweet

 With 2 million new blog posts every day, the goal of your headline is to get the audience to read the lead sentence of your health blog post.
 Reading is an automated process, confirmed by Cognitive psychology research.
 So most people automatically read headlines without realizing it.

 To get readers to turn into your audience, tap into their:

 Headlines are the first step in getting a prospect to take action.
 When writing your headline, show your value and don’t be afraid to embellish.
 The headlines that convert the most visitors sell, exaggerate, entice, and make liberties without misleading the audience.

 People buy online based on emotions.
 They justify the purchase later with logic.
 There is no difference when they are looking for health-related solutions.

 Typically, pain sells more than pleasure because it is more compelling.
-Condition your headline to speak to your audience’s pain since your blog posts is an excellent resource for people seeking a solution for health, fitness, or medical issues.
+Condition your headline to speak to your audience’s pain since your CBD blog posts are an excellent resource for people seeking a solution for health, fitness, or medical issues.

 The three emotions anxiety, anger, and awe convert at the highest rate.
 Using superlatives in your headline creates emotions.
 Extremely positive headlines that use superlatives tend to perform better than headlines that have no emotional appeal.